tzal/mORMot/ReadMe.txt

 Quick Steps when upgrading from a previous 1.17 revision:

-1) Note that some units where renamed, and some breaking changes introduced by some enhanced features, therefore a direct update is not possible
+1) Note that some units were renamed, and some breaking changes introduced by some enhanced features, therefore a direct update is not possible

 2) Erase or rename your whole previous #\Lib directory